Yunshasha/AmazonClone/README.md

 ## AmazonClone Project
-The project with **__JS+RTK+React+NextJS__** mainly implemente the Homepage, Cardpage and cart function.
+The project with **__JS+RTK+React+NextJS__** mainly implemente the Homepage, Cartpage and Cart function.

 ### Get start
 #### First, make sure you have node.js enviroment